Beagle exercise & Fitness Guide

 How much exercise does a Beagle need?
 Activity recommendations for this medium high-energy hound breed.

-With a typical weight of 20-30 lbs and lifespan of 10-15 yrs, the Beagle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-30 lbs and lifespan of 10-15 yrs, the Beagle benefits from care tailored to its physical and behavioral profile.
 The Beagle's reputation in the hound group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Best Activities

 The Beagle's reputation in the hound group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.
-Beagles with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Beagle calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: medium (20-30 lbs)